People counting – or foot traffic – is one of the simplest and most effective techniques that small businesses can use to drum up sales.

 Again, people counters come to the rescue here, as they allow business owners to compare data from before, during and after marketing campaigns.
 To effectively gauge the impact of a specific marketing campaign, the people counter should ideally be set up at least one week before the start of the campaign to allow room for comparison.

 Although the data will not be precise (as in, you won’t know exactly how many of your visitors are in store because they saw your ad), it will still give you an idea of whether your efforts were worthwhile.
-Over time, you can also use this data to compare the effectiveness of different marketing efforts, helping you determine what works best for your specific business and audience.
+Over time, you can also use this data to compare the effectiveness of different marketing efforts such as social media marketing, video marketing and email marketing, helping you determine what works best for your specific business and audience.

 How to track foot traffic for small retail businesses